Naslovnica Chapter 18 – Statistics

 What is being negotiated?

-The objective of official statistics is to provide quantitative and representative information on economic, demographic, social and environmental situation in Montenegro to all users to the internationally defined methodology and highest professional standards.
+The objective of official statistics is to provide quantitative and representative information on the economic, demographic, social, and environmental situation in Montenegro to all users, in accordance with internationally defined methodologies and the highest professional standards.

-Negotiations under Chapter 18 – Statistics include the alignment of Montenegrin legislation with the acquis in the field of official statistics.
-This area is considered particularly important because the positive changes from a successful negotiation process will result in better quality, availability and credibility of statistics, as a basis for public policy making, which will create better conditions for more dynamic social and economic development of Montenegro.
+Negotiations under Chapter 18 – Statistics encompass the alignment of Montenegrin legislation with the EU acquis in the field of official statistics.
+This area is considered particularly important because the positive changes resulting from a successful negotiation process will lead to improved quality, availability, and reliability of statistical data, forming the basis for public policy-making and creating better conditions for more dynamic social and economic development in Montenegro.

-The area of official statistics is represented in the negotiation process as a separate negotiating chapter, but it is also of great importance for other chapters, given its connection with many areas within the negotiation process.
-The database produced by official statistics will measure progress in all areas, as well as determine our country’s financial obligations to the EU, as well as the EU’s financial obligations to our country.
+The field of official statistics is represented as a separate negotiating chapter; however, it is also of great importance for other chapters, given its links with numerous areas covered by the negotiations.
+The data produced by official statistics will be used to measure progress across all areas, as well as to determine Montenegro’s financial obligations towards the EU and the EU’s financial obligations towards Montenegro.

-Demographic statistics within social statistics include statistics on births, deaths, marriages and divorces, migration, development of basic demographic indicators, as well as population estimates and projections.
-Data on vital statistics (births, deaths) as well as marriages and divorces are one of the oldest data available and have been monitored since 1960.
+Demographic statistics within social statistics include statistics on births, deaths, marriages and divorces, migration, the production of basic demographic indicators, as well as population estimates and projections.
+Data on vital statistics (births and deaths), as well as marriages and divorces, are among the oldest available data series and have been monitored since 1960.

-The system of national accounts is a set of mutually integrated macroeconomic accounts, balance sheets and tables as well as classification, which represents a statistical framework for monitoring the economic trends of each country.
-The internationally prescribed methodology for calculating national accounts is the System of National Accounts 2008 (SNA 2008) which provides a detailed theoretical framework, while for the countries of the European Union the methodology European System of National Accounts (ESA 2010) is prescribed which is fully consistent with SNA 2008 and adapted to the European environment. and practice.
-It is the legal obligation of each EU Member State to respect ESA 2010 in its statistical practice.
+The system of national accounts is a set of mutually integrated macroeconomic accounts, balances and tables, as well as classifications, representing the statistical framework for monitoring the economic developments of a country.
+The internationally prescribed methodology for compiling national accounts is the System of National Accounts 2008 (SNA 2008), which provides a detailed theoretical framework.
+For EU Member States, the prescribed methodology is the European System of Accounts (ESA 2010), which is fully consistent with SNA 2008 and adapted to the European environment and practice.
+Compliance with ESA 2010 in statistical practice is a legal obligation for every EU Member State.

 The Statistical Business Register is a reliable source of data on the population and demographics of business entities.
-It serves as a sampling frame for all business statistics researches within the national statistical system, provides a database from which address data is taken to send questionnaires in statistical researches, and so on.
-One such register is considered to be a system that converts data from administrative sources into data suitable for statistical use.
+It serves as a sampling frame for all business statistics surveys within the national statistical system and provides the address base for sending questionnaires in statistical surveys, among other purposes.
+Such a register is considered a system that transforms data from administrative sources into data suitable for statistical use.

-The Department of Agricultural Statistics includes structural statistics, crop production statistics, livestock statistics, agro-monetary statistics and fisheries statistics.
-Agricultural statistics includes development of methodologies and conducting research in the field of agriculture and fisheries statistics.
-Data on agriculture were collected in complex annual reports for which methodological explanations are given in the relevant statistical sub-domains.
-The field of forestry statistics participates in the development of the methodology for forestry and develops indicators on the felling of certain tree species, production of forest assortments and indicators from forest cultivation and protection, as well as indicators on hunting.
-The field of environmental statistics participates in the development of methodological and organizational preparations for conducting statistical research on the use and protection of water from industrial pollution; on irrigation systems; on public water supply and public sewage, municipal and industrial waste, develops and applies international harmonized statistical standards for the environment.
+The Department of Agricultural Statistics covers structural statistics, crop production statistics, livestock statistics, agri-monetary statistics, and fisheries statistics.
+Within agricultural statistics, activities include the development of methodologies and the implementation of surveys in the field of agriculture and fisheries.
+Agricultural data are collected through complex annual reports, with methodological explanations provided in the relevant statistical sub-domains.
+Forestry statistics are responsible for developing forestry methodologies and producing indicators on the felling of specific tree species, the production of forest assortments, indicators related to forest cultivation and protection, as well as data on game catch and population levels.
+Environmental statistics participate in the development of methodological and organisational preparations for conducting statistical surveys on the use and protection of water from industrial pollution; irrigation systems; public water supply and public sewage systems; municipal and industrial waste; and develop and apply internationally harmonised environmental statistical standards.

-The system of official statistics of Montenegro includes the following producers of official statistics: Statistical Office of Montenegro, the Central Bank, the Ministry of Finance and others determined by the Program of Official Statistics 2014-2018.
-Statistical Office of Montenegro is the main producer and disseminator of statistical data, as well as the responsible expert holder, organizer and coordinator of the official statistics system and represents the official statistics of Montenegro in the international statistical system.
-In order to more efficiently coordinate the official statistical system, increase the use of administrative sources and reduce costs, a new Sector for Coordination of Statistical Data Sources has been established in the Statistical Office.
-The primary role of the sector is coordination with the statistical system, that is, cooperation with other producers of official statistics, cooperation with institutions of administrative data sources and cooperation with the business sector, all with the aim of improving the quality of data sources needed to produce official statistics.
+The official statistical system of Montenegro includes the following producers of official statistics: the Statistical Office, the Central Bank, the Ministry of Finance, and others defined by the Official Statistics Programme 2014–2018.
+The Statistical Office is the main producer and disseminator of statistical data, as well as the professional authority, organiser and coordinator of the official statistical system, and represents Montenegro’s official statistics within the international statistical system.
+In order to ensure more efficient coordination of the official statistical system, greater use of administrative data sources, and cost reduction, a new Sector for Coordination of Statistical Data Sources has been established within the Office.
+The primary role of this sector is coordination within the statistical system, cooperation with other producers of official statistics, cooperation with institutions managing administrative data sources, and cooperation with the business sector, all aimed at improving the quality of data sources necessary for producing official statistics.

 When was the chapter opened?